pulkitsharma07/proxybench/README.md

 </pre>
 * Generated using: browsermob v2.1.4, mitmproxy/mitmdump v3.0.3, charles 4.2.1
 * `Direct` stands for the baseline performance, i.e. without using any proxy.

-## Running the benchmark
-* Make sure you have `chromedriver` present in your PATH.
-* Start the desired proxies on different ports.
-* Make sure you add and trust the certificates provided by the respective proxies, so that they can be considered as a trusted CA by the browser.
-* Refer `proxybench.json.sample` and create `proxybench.json` similarly.
-* Launch with `proxybench`, it will look for `proxybench.json` in the current directory and run according to that config.

 ## Development
 * Use `dep` to install dependencies